wilfz/CLCL/README.md

 This is the history of data copied to the clipboard.
 Newly copied data is added to the top of the history.

 A single history item contains multiple clipboard formats.
-The clipboard formats with the highest priority are displayed in the menu and viewer, which are registered in the optional "Format".
+The clipboard formats with the highest priority is displayed in the menu and viewer.
+Priority is set in the "Format" tab of CLCL Options.

-The number of history items remains as set in the optional "History".
+The number of history items to keep is set in the "History" tab of CLCL Options.
-Only clipboard formats set to add in the optional "Filter" are added to the history.
+The "Filter" tab controls which formats are added to the history.

 ## Templates
 Templates can be used to register commonly used data such as standard phrases.